 Within each type of flooring, there is also synthetic rubber flooring and natural rubber flooring/recycled rubber.
 Synthetic rubber flooring is also known as SRB, or styrene-butadiene, and natural rubber comes from recycled rubber materials like tires or the Hevea brasiliensis rubber tree.

 There are many different types of rubber floors with synthetic rubber, like cork rubber flooring or EVA foam rubber flooring.
-According to Jocox Loneliness, synthetic rubber in general is a type of vinyl flooring that's manufactured to have the look and feel of natural rubber flooring.
-It can be more durable than natural rubber, but there are chemical processes involved in manufacturing it, which can result in the floor giving off volatile organic compounds.
+Synthetic rubber in general is a type of vinyl flooring that's manufactured to have the look and feel of natural rubber flooring.
+It can be more durable than natural rubber, but the chemical processes involved in manufacturing it can result in the floor giving off volatile organic compounds.

 Rubber Flooring Product Brands

 Once you get familiar with the different types of rubber flooring products, it's worth comparing different brands to see which one offers the types, styles and prices for which you're looking.
-According to Home Flooring Pros, some of the best rubber products from brands and manufacturers in the United States are:
+Some of the best rubber products from brands and manufacturers in the United States are:

 - Kiefer USA